-Bryce Edwards, owner of Ayers Capital, explains how he uses this Trading Journal in his daily processes.
+Bryce Edwards, the owner of Ayers Capital, also uses this Trading Journal in his daily processes.

 This is where you input your raw data (which you can export from your broker or agency software).
 We have prepared three different versions for easier raw data management (the trading journal package contains special versions for IRESS Trader and Viewpoint).

-In addition, if you want to define different rates per broker, you can do this at Settings section.
+In addition, if you want to define different rates per broker, you can do this in the Settings section of the trade journal template.
 You can also write different commissions for each row manually.
 (Manual inputs have priority in calculations)

 When you are done with putting your data, press “REFRESH” button to reflect changes to Trade Log section.
 Some rows can be ignored if data is missing, there is an open position or date format is wrong.
 So check the Data Control Messages.
 Finally “Reset Table” button clears all existing data.

-This is where your raw data is being calculated, filtered and displayed per transaction.
+This is where your raw data is calculated, filtered, and displayed per transaction.
 Because as we mentioned before, this section is being fed from Raw Data.
-So, if you need to edit something please work on Raw Data section of Trading Journal.
+So, if you need to edit something please work on the Raw Data section of the Trading Journal.

 If you think your transactions look good and correct according to your data, you can proceed to analysis dashboards to check your development and trends.

-At the right side of this section you will notice the Metadata selections, which feed the Metadata Analysis we mentioned below.
+On the right side of this section, you will notice the Metadata selections, which feed the Metadata Analysis we mentioned below.

 All Trades Dashboard:

-This section is fed from the data you input at the right side of Trade Log.
-(You can edit these metadata drop-downs at Settings section)
+This section is fed from the data you input on the right side of the Trade Log.
+(You can edit these metadata drop-downs in the Settings section)

 Broker Call Tracker:

-This is an independent section at which you can input some specific data for your trading log.
-Similar to the metadata analytics, these drop-downs can be edited at Settings section.
+This is an independent section in which you can input some specific data for your trading log.
+Similar to the metadata analytics, these drop-downs can be edited in the Settings section.

 In this section, you can input your source data for the drop-downs used throughout the trading journal.
 This will affect the metadata analytics and broker call tracker sections as mentioned above.

 You can also manage Entry Time calculation here.
 Furthermore, you can define intervals for different categories.
 What you input is the start time for that category.
-So if your Date field at Raw Data section also consists of Time data, the tool will automatically calculate and reflect it to Metadata Analytics report.
+So if your Date field in the Raw Data section also consists of Time data, the tool will automatically calculate and reflect it to the Metadata Analytics report.